-Clinical ambiguity, the final principal subtype of ambiguity, arises from incomplete or erroneous family or clinical history data.
-These data limitations have multiple causes, including missing information, faulty information gathering, or problems of recall.
+Clinical ambiguity, the final principal sub-type of ambiguity, arises from incomplete or erroneous family or clinical history data.
+These data limitations have multiple causes including missing information, faulty information gathering, or problems of recall.

-Complexity, the third main source of uncertainty in clinical genomic testing, has three principal subtypes reflecting distinct origins: (i) multiplicity of causes, (ii) multiplicity of effects, and (iii) effect modification.
-Multiplicity of causes, in turn, arises from three specific subsources.
+Complexity, the third main source of uncertainty in clinical genomic testing, has three principal sub-types reflecting distinct origins: 1) multiplicity of causes, 2) multiplicity of effects, and 3) effect modification.
+Multiplicity of causes, in turn, arises from three specific sub-sources.
 The first is locus heterogeneity: the phenomenon in which a single disorder or phenotypic characteristic is caused by mutations in heterogeneous genes in different individuals (e.g., autism).
 The second is complex genetic traits: the determination of single disorders or phenotypic characteristics by variation at multiple genetic loci (e.g., height).
-The third is nongenetic causation: the presence of nongenetic (i.e., environmental) determinants of disorders or phenotypic characteristics that may interact with genetic determinants and have poorly quantified effects.
+The third is non-genetic causation: the presence of non-genetic (i.e., environmental) determinants of disorders or phenotypic characteristics, which may interact with genetic determinants and have poorly quantified effects.

-Multiplicity of effects, the second principal subtype of complexity, originates from pleiotropy, a phenomenon whereby a single gene mutation causes multiple apparently unrelated disorders or phenotypic characteristics (e.g., neurofibromatosis).
+Multiplicity of effects, the second principal sub-type of complexity, originates from pleiotropy: a phenomenon in which a single gene mutation causes multiple apparently unrelated disorders or phenotypic characteristics (e.g., Neurofibromatosis).

-Effect modification, the final principal subtype of complexity, reflects the presence of moderating or mediating causal pathways such as gene-environment interactions, which affect the extent to which genomic factors affect health.
+Effect modification, the final principal sub-type of complexity, reflects the presence of moderating or mediating causal pathways such as gene by environment interactions, which affect the extent to which genomic factors affect health.

-Importantly, any or all of these major sources of uncertainty-probability, ambiguity, and complexity-and the more specific subtypes and problems from which uncertainty ultimately originates may apply, in principle, to any given CNGS test.
-However, these uncertainty sources do not manifest in the abstract, but rather in particular issues that constitute the second major dimension of uncertainty.
+Importantly, any or all of these major sources of uncertainty-i.e., probability, ambiguity, complexity-and the more specific sub-types and problems from which uncertainty ultimately originates may apply, in principle, to any given CNGS test.
+However, these uncertainty sources do not manifest in the abstract, but in particular issues that constitute the second major dimension of uncertainty.

-Dimension 2: issues of uncertainty
+Dimension 2: Issues of uncertainty

 The second of the three major dimensions of uncertainty is issue-the specific substantive matter about which an individual lacks knowledge.
 Issues of uncertainty can further be subdivided into three main types: scientific, practical, and personal (Figure 1).
-"Scientific uncertainty is data-centered, whereas practical and personal uncertainties are system- and patientcentered, respectively."1
+"Scientific uncertainty is data-centered, whereas practical and personal uncertainties are system- and patient-centered, respectively."

-In CNGS, scientific uncertainty pertains to many issues diagnostic, prognostic, causal, or therapeutic.
-Diagnostic issues include (i) gene-phenotype association, (identification of variants in a gene that cause disease and detection of a phenotype), (ii) pathogenicity of variants (whether a variant causes disease), and (iii) phenotype-disease association (whether a given phenotypic manifestation is part of a disease or syndrome).
+In CNGS scientific uncertainty pertains to many different issues-diagnostic, prognostic, causal, or therapeutic.
+Diagnostic issues include: 1) Gene-phenotype association-identification of variants in a gene that cause disease and detection of a phenotype; 2) Pathogenicity of variants-whether or not a variant causes disease; and 3) Phenotype-disease association-whether a given phenotypic manifestation is part of a disease or syndrome.
 Prognostic issues include the future outcomes of individuals and their family members.
 Causal issues include the underlying factors and mechanisms that determine or explain a given genomic variant or its ultimate phenotypic manifestations.
 Therapeutic issues include the prevention and treatment of the diseases or health consequences of genomic variants.

-Personal uncertainty pertains to psychosocial and existential issues, including the effects and implications of genomic test results for one's own goals or outlook on life, personal relationships, sense of meaning or one's future well-being and that of one's family members or social groups.
-An oversimplified understanding of results by patients and their relatives would also be reflected in this domain.
-Personal uncertainties may also encompass moral questions-e.g., whether the results of CNGS testing should be disclosed to particular individuals or shared with family members or other parties.
+Personal uncertainty pertains to psychosocial and existential issues including the effects and implications of genomic test results on one's own goals or outlook on life, personal relationships, sense of meaning, or one's future well-being and that of one's family members or social groups.
+An over-simplified understanding of results by patients and their relatives would also be reflected in this domain.
+Personal uncertainties may also encompass moral questions-e.g., whether the results of CNGS testing ought to be disclosed to particular individuals or shared with family members or other parties.